-h) Sale of services:
+h) Sale of services

-Income from insurance broking business services is recognised net of Goods and Service Tax (GST) amount on rendering of services.
-Brokerage income is recognized on receiving details of the policy issued by the insurance company or receipt of brokerage whichever is earlier.
-The revenue from rendering of consultancy services is recognised in proportion to the stage of completion of the transaction at the reporting take 1 M R
+income from insurance broking business services is recognised net of Goods and Service Tax (GST) amount on rendering of services.
+Brokerage income is recognized on receiving details of the policy issued by the insurance company of receiving whichever is earlier.
+The revenue from rendering of consultancy services is recognised in proportion to the stage of completion of the transaction at the reporting date.